Plot > Categorical: Grouped Columns...

-Create grouped column/bar plot with indexed data
+Create grouped column/bar/scatter plot with indexed data

 Minimum Origin Version Required: 9.1 SR0